 - DVD – Science of Disney Imagineering: Trajectory Classroom Edition

 - DVD – Science of Disney Imagineering: 3 Laws of Motion

-We give Cedar Point five out of five popcorns because of all the roller coaster rides that are available in such a small area and the price.
+We give Cedar Point five out of five popcorns because of all the roller coaster rides that are available in such a small area and for the price.
 If you love roller coasters, you will love this park!
-Price was very reasonable compared to all Disney Parks (which in my book is hard to beat).
+The price was very reasonable compared to all Disney Parks (which in my book is hard to beat).
 It’s $59 at the door, but if you go online they have huge savings all year long.
-We got our tickets for $49 by going online and $15 for parking fee.
-If you go the last month the park is open, like we did, then you go right on the rides with no waiting, but during the end of the year it is only open on the weekends.
-They also offer a Halloween parks adventure where they taking scaring you seriously, and a season pass ($120 per person) which allows you into all Cedar Fair Parks.
+We got our tickets for $49 by going online and $15 for the parking fee.
+If you go the last month the park is open like we did, then you go right on the rides with no waiting, but at the end of the year, it is only open on the weekends.
+They also offer a Halloween park adventure where they try scaring you.
+A season pass ($120 per person) is the best deal and allows you into all Cedar Fair Parks.

 You must log in to post a comment.